-While this year’s holiday gatherings may be smaller this year, the desire to avoid the hospital or doctor’s is perhaps stronger.
+While holiday gatherings may seem slightly more normal this year in comparison to last, the desire to avoid the hospital or doctor’s is just the same.
 Avoid food-induced illness by making sure to follow these criteria to prevent food poisoning.

 Cook Food Thoroughly